 With a studio based in the Southern Tablelands of NSW, she has naturally embraced her landscape surrounds, sometimes incorporating it into her figurative works.

 Following her Archibald Prize win in 2002 for a portrait of Simon Tedeschi ‘unplugged’, she won the Kedumba Drawing Award in 2003.
-Hood subsequently had works hung in the Archibald Prize on six occasions.
+Cherry subsequently had works hung in the Archibald Prize on six occasions.
 Amongst her portrait subjects are painters Matthys Gerber, Ben Quilty, Michael Zavros and pianist, David Helfgott.
 Her portrait of Tedeschi is one of relatively few Archibald winners in the collection of the National Portrait Gallery.
 Hood’s works are in leading state, institutional, private and corporate collections around Australia and in public and private collections around the world.